 These beautiful lines are enough to speak for the nut's enigma and popularity.
 The real Coco de Mer trees were not discovered until 1743 in Seychelles.
 General Gordon even named it as the 'forbidden fruit'.
 Other popular names include sea coconut, love nut, double coconut, and coco fesse.

-Decoding Coco de Mer - Seychelles Coconut
+Decoding Coco de Mer - The National Fruit of Seychelles

 Biological name - Lodoicea Maldivica